 Memory or Concentration Problems and Cancer Treatment

 Whether you have memory or concentration problems (sometimes described as a mental fog or chemo brain) depends on the type of treatment you receive, your age, and other health-related factors.
 Cancer treatments such as chemotherapy may cause difficulty with thinking, concentrating, or remembering things.
-So can some types of biological therapies and radiation therapy to the brain.
+So can some types of radiation therapy to the brain and immunotherapy.

 These cognitive problems may start during or after cancer treatment.
 Some people notice very small changes, such as a bit more difficulty remembering things, whereas others have much greater memory or concentration problems.